DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 - **X** Lightning Mana

 ### Volt Driver
-"Harness the storm and drive it forward."
+"Harness the storm, drive it forward."
 - Scorch one tile adjacent to the current tile.
 - Deal 6 Lightning damage to one enemy.